atsid/drugfax-18f/README.md

 ![Infrastructure Diagram](./documentation/infrastructure.png)

 ## Monitoring
 DrugFax is monitored using NewRelic.
 NewRelic provides performance and availability monitoring, and can alert us to critical events using a service integration with PagerDuty.
+If the NEWRELIC_LICENSE_KEY environment variable is set, the application will start up the NewRelic monitor.

 ## Configuration Management
 We use [node-config](https://www.npmjs.com/package/config) to manage our application configuration.